ricardobaumann/spring_blog_api/README.md

 Steps to install and run the application.
 * Git clone it
 * Install Java 8+ and Maven 3+
-* Setup a folder to host file upload:
+* Setup a folder to host file upload.
+There is a file called <strong>application.properties</strong> on /src/main/resources folder.
+Change the <strong>root_upload_file_path</strong> attribute to the folder you want.
 * Run <strong>mvn clean package install spring-boot:run</strong> on root folder
 * This application will be available on http://localhost:8080